brianosaurus/look-into-chains/README.md

 Binary Version: gaia-7.0.0

-2. MetaData changes from the upgrade
+2. Metadata changes from the upgrade

 cosmoshub-3 -> cosmoshub-4